andrejewski/rove/README.md

 ##### Splats
 `r.splat(routeName: string, [options: RouteOptions])`

-Splats will match anything and that variable segment is the `NavigationEntry` `splat: string` property.
+Splats will match anything and the remaining variable-length segment is the `NavigationEntry` `splat: string` property.
 Splats cannot have children.
 Note: Splats are catch-all so order them last in the routing table.

 ##### Redirects
 `r.redirect(path: string, route: NavigationEntry)`